Detective Chinatown 3

 Detective Chinatown 3 (唐人街探案 3) is a 2021 Chinese comedy mystery buddy film directed and written by Chen Sicheng, starring Wang Baoqiang and Liu Haoran.
 It is a sequel to Detective Chinatown 2 (2018) and is the third installment in the Detective Chinatown series.
 It was released on 12 February 2021.

-The film set several box office records, including the biggest opening weekend ever in a single territory.
-Grossing over US$699 million, becoming the highest-grossing non-American R-rated film of all time.
+The film set several box office records, including the biggest opening weekend ever in a single territory, and grossed over US$686 million, becoming the highest-grossing non-American R-rated film of all time.
 It is also the sixth-highest-grossing film of 2021 and the sixth-highest-grossing non-English film of all time.